Site Overlay

 Brain wave activity: The electrodes detect the tiny electrical signals produced by the brain.

-Neurological conditions: By interpreting these signals, neurologists and other healthcare professionals can identify abnormalities related to conditions such as seizure disorders, strokes, headaches, and sleep disturbances
+Neurological conditions: By interpreting these signals, neurologists and other healthcare professionals can identify abnormalities associated with conditions such as seizures, strokes, headaches, and sleep disturbances

 Environment